Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating a user account interactively in the browser

-For clients that have a default browser available and for client-side applications running in the browser, the `InteractiveBrowserCredential` provides the simplest user authentication experience.
-In the sample below an application authenticates a `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] using the `InteractiveBrowserCredential`.
+For clients with a default browser available and client-side applications running in the browser, the `InteractiveBrowserCredential` provides the most direct user authentication experience.
+In the sample below, an application authenticates a `SecretClient` from the [@azure/service-bus][service_bus_client_library] using the `InteractiveBrowserCredential`.

 For Node.js, if a `clientId` is provided, the Azure Active Directory application will need to be configured to have a "Mobile and desktop applications" redirect endpoint.
 Follow our guide on [setting up Redirect URIs for Desktop apps that calls to web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-desktop-app-registration#redirect-uris).